MF-Faqih/MF-Faqih/README.md

 What currently I'm doing right now:

-- 🔭 I’m not working yet, and hope will get hired soon!
+- 🔭 I’m looking forward to improving my skill as a Data Scientist.
 - 🌱 I’m currently learning furthermore about Python and R related to the data field.
 - 🥅 My goal in 2023 is to create more and more projects to improve my skills.
 - 💖 My hobbies are reading books, traveling, and learning something new.